 These germs are linked with respiratory and urinary infections, especially for people with existing health problems or weakened immune systems.
 They’re likely to have come from unwashed vegetables, highlighting the importance of cleaning your fridge regularly.

-Cleaning your fridge regularly will remove any lingering bacteria and prolong the life of your food.
+Along with ensuring it's set at the correct temperature, regular cleaning will help to remove bacteria and prolong the life of your food.
 Cleaning regular touch points on the fridge, including the handles and the door trays, can also prevent the spread of bacteria.

 We give every fridge we test a rating for how easy it is to clean.
 The worst have few removable parts and lots of nooks and crannies capable of harbouring stray crumbs.
 You can find out more about the tough assessments we carry out to separate the best from the worst by reading our guide on .